Vietnam at the 2016 Summer Olympics: Shooting

 Vietnam had two qualified shooters for the 2016 Summer Olympics, Hoàng Xuân Vinh and Trần Quốc Cường.
 At the 2014 ISSF World Shooting Championships in September 2014, Vinh achieved the quota place for the 2016 Olympics at the men's 50m pistol, while Cường claimed his spot in the men's 10 m air pistol.
 It was Cường's first and Vinh's second consecutive time at the Olympics.
 Because of their early Olympics notices, the two shooters had more time to practice and compete in the 2015 ISSF World Cup.
 The shooters were trained in their homeland, the US and South Korea prior to the Games, before moving to Olympic Shooting Centre once they arrived at Rio de Janeiro.
-In an interview before going to the Games, Cường said that he and Vinh would try "to get the best results" and expressed his goal to reach the finals.
+In an interview before going to the Games, Cường expressed his goal to reach the finals.
+At 42 years of age, both shooters were the oldest members of the Vietnamese delegation in Rio.

 Vinh and Cường competed in the men's 10 m air pistol events on 6 August, starting with the qualification round where each shooter fired 60 shots.
 Vinh scored 581 points and ranked in 4th place, claiming a spot into the finals.
 Cường scored 575 points and finished 26th out of 46 competitors.
 In the final round, Vinh earned an additional 10.7 points in his last bullet, beating the 10.1 points scored by Brazilian shooter Felipe Wu.
 Vinh won the gold medal with the final score of 202.5 points, just 0.4 points higher than the runner-up.
 Four days later, Vinh and Cường took part in the qualification round of the men's 50 metre pistol events.
-Vinh got 556 points and ranked in sixth, making him eligible for the finals, while Cường scored 542 points and ranked 31th out of 41 competitors.
+Vinh got 556 points and ranked in sixth, making him eligible for the finals, while Cường scored 542 points and ranked 31st out of 41 competitors.
 In the final round, Vinh and Jin Jong-oh of South Korea were the last remaining shooters.
 Vinh came in second place after scoring low in his last two shots, with the final score of 191.3 points, 2.4 points lower than Jin's.